English for Health Professionals (OET Preparation)

-This course is designed to help overseas healthcare professionals prepare for the language and communication skills needed in a variety of clinical contexts.
+This course is designed to help your prepare for the language and communication skills needed in a variety of clinical contexts.

-- Recreates an exam room environment to help students adjust to a test setting
+- Recreates an exam room environment to help you adjust to a test setting

 - Helps students prepare for a medical workplace in Australia